krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md

 Note that `projectId` could be either a project name or a project ID even if the field is named `projectId`.
 - The path parameter `repositoryId` has been changed to `id` on every endpoint that requires it.
 This is done to be aligned with the naming convention used in response bodies by the Azure DevOps REST API.
 - In the `delete` endpoint the response status code has been changed from `200` to `204` as the Azure DevOps REST API actually returns a `204 No Content` status code when a repository is deleted successfully.
+- Commented out the query parameters: `includeLinks`, `includeAllUrls`, `includeHidden`.
 - Some addtional schemas are added, such as `GitRepositoryUpdateOptions`.
 This schema is used in the `update` operation to allow updating only the name and default branch of a GitRepository.
+- Commented out the `oauth2` security scheme since it not supported by OASGen Provider and Rest Dynamic Controller while authentication is handled at the root level of the file and with basic auth scheme.
+- Commented out `x-ms-*` items as they are specific to Microsoft internal tooling.
+- Commented out the `components.parameters` section at root level as it just to inform about api versions.

 ## `Pipeline`